anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 ...
 ```

-Take a moment to reconsider life choices ... decide to `do-release-upgrade` up to ubuntu `16.04` then
+... take a moment to reconsider choices in general... decide to `do-release-upgrade` up to ubuntu `16.04` then ...

 ## Install `php7.2` over ubuntu 16.04